 to help us in our personal reflection.

-a) Which is the part of this text which you have liked the most and what impressed you most?
+a) Which part of this text did you like the most and what impressed you most?
 Why?

-b) Which is the attitude of Nazareth before Jesus?
-Why do they not believe in him?
+b) What is the attitude of Nazareth toward Jesus?
+Why do they not believe in Him?

-d) Which are the elements which have to characterize the mission of the disciples?
+d) What are the elements that characterize the mission of the disciples?

-e) Which is the point of the mission of the apostles which today has greatest importance for us?
+e) Which point of the mission of the apostles has greatest importance for us today?
 Why?

-5. For those who wish to deepen more into the theme
+5. For those who wish to go more deeply into the theme

 a) Context of yesterday and of today:

-i) Throughout the pages of his Gospel, Mark indicates that the presence and actions of Jesus constitute a growing source of joy for some and a reason of rejection for others.
-The conflict grows, the mystery of God appears which envelopes the person of Jesus.
-With chapter 6 of the narrative we find ourselves before a curve.
-The people of Nazareth close themselves up before Jesus (Mk 6, 1-6).
-And Jesus, before this closing up of the people of his community, opens himself to the people of another community.
-He directs himself toward the people of Galilee and sends his disciples on mission, teaching them how the relationship should be with the persons, so that it will be a true community relationship, which does not exclude as it happens among the people of Nazareth (Mk 6, 7-13).
+i) Throughout the pages of his Gospel, Mark indicates that the presence and actions of Jesus constitute a growing source of joy for some and a reason for rejection by others.
+The conflict grows and the mystery of God appears which envelop the person of Jesus.
+With chapter 6 of the narrative we find ourselves in a curve.
+The people of Nazareth close themselves up before Jesus (Mk 6:1-6).
+And Jesus, before this closing up of the people of His community, opens Himself to the people of another community.
+He directs Himself toward the people of Galilee and sends His disciples on mission, teaching them how the relationship should be with people, so that it will be a true community relationship, which does not exclude, as it had happened among the people of Nazareth (Mk 6:7-13).

-ii) When Mark writes his Gospel, the Christian communities lived in a difficult situation, without horizons.
+ii) When Mark wrote his Gospel, the Christian communities lived in a difficult situation, without horizons.
 Humanly speaking there was no future for them.
-The description of the conflict which Jesus lives in Nazareth and in the sending out of the disciples, which extends the mission, makes it creative.
+The description of the conflict which Jesus faces in Nazareth and in sending out the disciples, which extends the mission, makes it creative.
 For those who believe in Jesus there can be no situation without a horizon.

 b) Commentary on the text

-Mark 6, 1-3.
-Reactions of the people of Nazareth before Jesus
+Mark 6:1-3.
+Reactions of the people of Nazareth to Jesus

 It is always good to go back to our own land.
-After a long absence, Jesus also goes back and, as usual, on Saturday he goes to a meeting of the community.
-Jesus was not the coordinator, but just the same he speaks.
-This is a sign that the persons could participate and express their opinion.
-But the people did not like the words pronounced by Jesus, they were scandalized.
-Jesus, who was known to them since he was a child, how is it that now he is so different?
-The people of Capernaum had accepted the teaching of Jesus (Mark 1, 22), but the people of Nazareth remained scandalized and had not accepted it.
-Which was the reason for this rejection?
+After a long absence, Jesus also goes back and, as usual on Saturday, He goes to a meeting of the community.
+Jesus was not the coordinator, but just the same, He speaks.
+This is a sign that the people could participate and express their opinion.
+But the people did not like the words pronounced by Jesus.
+They were scandalized.
+Jesus, who was known to them since He was a child, how is it that now He is so different?
+The people of Capernaum had accepted the teaching of Jesus (Mark 1:22), but the people of Nazareth remained scandalized and had not accepted it.
+What was the reason for this rejection?
 “Is this not the carpenter, surely, the son of Mary?”
 They did not accept God’s mystery present in such a common person, one like themselves!
-In order to be able to speak of God, he would have to be different from them!
+In order to be able to speak of God, He would have to be different from them!

-The argument supported by ideas alone does not succeed to bring about a conviction of faith the roots of which are found in the heart!
+The argument supported by ideas alone does not bring about a conviction of faith, the roots of which are found in the heart!
 It only irritates and disturbs!
-But even if I do not agree with the opinion of the other one, I must always respect it.
-In the second place, instead of discussing around the texts, all of us, Catholics and Protestants, should unite much more to fight in the defence of life, created by God, a life which is so transfigured by poverty, injustice, the lack of faith.
-We should remember other words of Jesus: “I have come so that they may have life and have it in abundance” (Jn 10, 10).
-“So that all may be one, so that the world may believe it was you who sent me” (Jn 17, 21).
+But even if I do not agree with the opinion of another, I must always respect it.
+In the second place, instead of discussing the texts, all of us, Catholics and Protestants, should unite much more to fight in the defense of life, created by God, a life which is so transfigured by poverty, injustice, the lack of faith.
+We should remember other words of Jesus: “I have come so that they may have life and have it in abundance” (Jn 10:10).
+“So that all may be one, so that the world may believe it was You who sent Me” (Jn 17:21).
 “You must not stop him.
-Anyone who is not against us is for us” (Mk 9, 39, 40).
+Anyone who is not against us is for us” (Mk 9:39-40).

-Mark 6, 4-6b.
-Reactions of Jesus before the attitude of the people of Nazareth
+Mark 6:4-6b.
+Reactions of Jesus to the attitude of the people of Nazareth

-Jesus knows very well that “the saint of the house does not work miracles”.
-And he says: “A prophet is despised only in his own country, among his own relations and in his own house!”
-In fact, there where faith is not accepted, people can do nothing.
-The prejudice prevents it.
-Jesus, even if he wanted, can do nothing and remains surprised before their lack of faith.
+Jesus knows very well that “the saint of the house does not work miracles.”
+And He asserts, “A prophet is despised only in his own country, among his own relations and in his own house!”
+In fact, where faith is not accepted, people can do nothing.
+Prejudice prevents it.
+Jesus, even if He wanted, can do nothing and remains surprised by their lack of faith.

 c) Information on the Gospel of Mark:

-This year the Liturgy presents us in a particular way the Gospel of Mark.
-Because of this it is worth while to give some information which will help us to discover better the message which Mark wants to communicate to us.
+This year the Liturgy presents the Gospel of Mark to us in a particular way.
+Because of this it is worthwhile to give some information which will help us to uncover the message which Mark wants to communicate to us.

 · The design of the face of God on the wall of the Gospel of Mark

 Jesus dies approximately in the year 33.
 When Mark writes his Gospel about the year 70, the Christian communities lived already dispersed in the Roman Empire.
 Some say that Mark writes for the community of Italy.
 Others say that he does it for those of Syria.
 It is difficult to know it with certainty.
 Nevertheless, one thing is certain.
-The problems were not lacking: the Roman Empire persecuted the Christians, the propaganda of the Empire infiltrated itself in the communities, the Jews from Palestine rebelled against the Roman invasion, there were internal tensions due to a diverse tendency, doctrine and heads…
+The problems were not lacking: the Roman Empire persecuted the Christians, the propaganda of the Empire infiltrated the communities, the Jews from Palestine rebelled against the Roman invasion, there were internal tensions due to diverse tendencies, doctrines and leaders…

-Mark writes his Gospel to help the communities to find a response to the problems and concerns they have.
+Mark writes his Gospel to help the communities find a response to their problems and concerns.
 He collects various episodes and parables of Jesus and joins them together as bricks on a wall.
 The bricks were already ancient and known.
-They came from the community, where they were transmitted orally in the meetings and celebrations.
+They came from the community, where they were transmitted orally in meetings and celebrations.
 The design formed by the bricks was new.
 It came from Mark, from his experience of Jesus.
-He wanted that the community, reading what Jesus did and said, would find a response to these questions: “Who is Jesus for us and who are we for Jesus?
-How can we be his disciples?
-How can we proclaim the Good News of God, that he has revealed?
-How can we travel on the path that he traced?
+He wanted the community, reading what Jesus did and said, to find a response to these questions: “Who is Jesus for us and who are we for Jesus?
+How can we be His disciples?
+How can we proclaim the Good News of God that He has revealed?
+How can we travel on the path that He traced?

-· Three keys to understand the division of the Gospel of Mark
+· Three keys to understanding the division of the Gospel of Mark

 1st Key: The Gospel of Mark was written to be read and listened to in community.
-When a book is read alone, one can always turn back, to join one thing to another, but when one is in community and a person is reading the Gospel before us, it is not possible to say: “Stop!
-Read again once more!
+When a book is read alone, one can always turn back, to join one thing to another, but when one is in community and a person is reading the Gospel to us, it is not possible to say, “Stop!
+Read that again!
 I did not understand well!”
-As we shall see, a book written to be listened to in the community celebrations has a different way of dividing the theme from a book written to be read by one alone.
+As we shall see, a book written to be listened to in community celebrations has a different way of dividing the theme from a book written to be read by one alone.

 2nd Key: The Gospel of Mark is a narrative.
 A narrative is like a river.
 Going through the river in a boat, one is not aware of the divisions in the water.
 The river has no divisions!
 It is constituted by one flow alone, from the beginning to the end.
 In the river, the divisions, are made beginning from the bank of the river.
-For example it is said: “ What a beautiful part which goes from that house up to the curve where there is a palm, three curves after that”.
+For example it is said: “ What a beautiful part which goes from that house up to the curve where there is a palm, three curves after that.”
 But in the water no divisions can be seen.
-The narrative of Mark runs like a river.
-Its divisions, those who listen, find them on the margin, that is to say, in the places through which Jesus passed by, in the geography, in the persons whom he meets, along the roads through which he goes by.
-These indications on the margin help those who listen not to get lost in the midst of so many words and actions of Jesus and on Jesus.
+Mark’s narrative runs like a river.
+Its divisions, those who listen, find them on the margin, that is to say, in the places through which Jesus passed by, in the geography, in the persons whom He meets, along the roads He travels.
+These indications on the margin help those who listen to not get lost in the midst of so many words and actions of Jesus and by Jesus.
 The geographic framework helps the reader to walk with Jesus, step after step, from Galilee to Jerusalem, from the lake to Calvary.

-3rd Key: the Gospel of Mark was written to be read in one only time.
+3rd Key: the Gospel of Mark was written so as to be read in one sitting.
 This is what the Jews did with the brief books of the Old Testament.
-For example, in the night of Easter, they read all the book of the Song of Songs.
-Some scholars affirm that the Gospel of Mark was written to be read, completely, in the course of the night in the long Paschal vigil.
-Or, in order not to get the people who listened tired, the reading had to be divided and to have some pauses.
+Some scholars affirm that the Gospel of Mark was written to be read completely in the course of the night of the long Paschal vigil.
+Or, in order to not get the people who listened tired, the reading had to be divided and to have some pauses.
 Besides, when a narrative is long, as that of the Gospel of Mark, its reading has to be interrupted quite often.
 In certain moments there is need for a pause, otherwise the listeners would be lost.
 These pauses were foreseen by the author of the narrative himself .
-And these pauses were marked by short summaries, between two long readings.
+These pauses were marked by short summaries, between two long readings.
 Practically, the same thing that happens in television.
-Every day, at the beginning of the news are repeated some scenes of the preceding transmission.
+Every day, at the beginning of the news some scenes of the preceding transmission are repeated.
 When they end, some scenes of the next day are presented.
 These summaries are like the hinges which collect what has been read and open to what will follow.
 They allow one to stop and to begin anew, without interrupting or disturbing the sequence of the narrative.
 They help those who listen to place themselves in the river of the narrative which flows.
-In the Gospel of Mark there are diverse summaries of this type or pauses, which allow us to discover and follow the thread of the Good News of God which Jesus has revealed to us and that Mark tells us.
-In the whole there is a question of seven blocks or longer readings, intermingled with short summaries or hinges, where it is possible to make a pause.
+In the Gospel of Mark there are diverse summaries of this type, or pauses, which allow us to discover and follow the thread of the Good News of God which Jesus has revealed to us and that Mark tells us.
+In the whole, there is a question of seven blocks or longer readings, intermingled with short summaries or hinges, where it is possible to make a pause.

 · A division of the Gospel of Mark